5 Quick Tips for Working in Cold Weather

 Quick tip 2: Sleep & Eat

-When working outside in the cold, being alert is essential.
-Make sure you’ve had enough sleep and food to get you through your time working outside.
-Ensure you’re drinking enough fluids while you work as dehydration sets in faster in cold weather, leading to headaches, dizziness, and fatigue, endangering yourself and your team!
+Being alert is essential when working outside in the cold.
+Make sure you’ve had enough sleep and food to get you through your work day.
+Ensure you’re drinking enough fluids while you work, as dehydration sets in faster in cold weather – leading to headaches, dizziness, and fatigue, endangering yourself and your team!

 Quick tip 3: Stay Dry

 Damp clothing can quickly drop your body temperature, so it’s important to stay dry in the cold!
 We’ve developed excellent solutions for water resistance!